Star Premium: History

 The first five channels also were launched in high definition in 2012, along with video on demand and Internet streaming being added, though they lost Universal Pictures films after HBO gained the rights to their films.
 Fox Latin America purchased the CineCanal and MovieCity networks in 2009.
 LAPTV itself was integrated into FLA itself in 2013.

 In 2014, Fox International Channels Latin America announced the re-branding of the MovieCity multiplex as Fox+, along with the streaming service Fox Play+.
 Another network, Fox Comedy, was also established.

 The network was launched in Brazil in February 2016 with 2 channels, along with rebrand of MovieCity as Fox 1 and MovieCity Action as Fox Action.
 The network became simply Fox Premium on March 11, 2017, with Fox 1 again rebranded to Fox Premium Series.

 On November 27, 2020, Disney announced that they would rebrand the Fox branded channels in Latin America to Star on February 22, 2021, as it pushed the Star branding from regional Asian use to worldwide outside of North America.
 Though the rebranding of these networks would be short-lived, it saved Disney brand licensing fees to Fox Corporation for the continued use of the Fox trademark on active television networks.

-With the changes made by Disney of the closure of 100 networks worldwide, including Latin America, in addition to the launch of Star+ in the region that took place on August 31, 2021, the channels were discontinued on January 31, 2022, as well as Fox Sports in South America and several other networks at the end of March in the region.
+With the controversial strategy made by Bob Chapek of the closure of 100 networks worldwide, including Star Premium in Latin America, the channels were discontinued on January 31, 2022.